HomeResource Hub

 Emergency Services Careers

-Their work environment may be an ambulance, local government, private and local medical and surgical hospitals, or outpatient care centers.
+A few of these roles include EMTs, paramedics, and emergency dispatchers, and they usually work in ambulances, local government, private or local medical and surgical hospitals, or outpatient care centers.
 For instance, the highest-paying work environments for EMTs and paramedics are outpatient care centers ($67,990) and local government ($59,840), according to the BLS.

 Job Title